 Interviews" to the left.
 Currently I am researching the

 Daniels family tree and beginning work on two additional books; one about the

 Blackhawk War - which will greatly expound upon my article "The Quality of the Combatants in

 some of the more unique grave-markers and other unique aspects of these

 Exploring Norfolk Cemeteries.

 wife Rebecca and I live with our cherished pets in Chesapeake,

-Virginia, where I've been employed for the past thirteen years by
+Virginia, where I've been employed for the past eighteen years by

 the U.S. Coast Guard as a training specialist and schoolhouse manager.
 In